statamic/docs/content/collections/docs/static-caching.md

 ]
 ```

-In your custom invalidator class you can then define the logic that decides how URLs get invalidated.
+In your class you can then define the logic that decides how URLs should get invalidated.

 ```php
 class MyCustomInvalidator extends DefaultInvalidator